KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

 3. **Misc**: miscellaneous input arguments (matlab structure)

    - **Misc.DofNames_Input**  is a cell array specifying for which degrees of freedom you want to solve the muscle redundancy problem.
 Typically the muscle redundancy problem is solved for one leg at a time (there are no muscles spanning both legs).
    - **Misc.MuscleNames_Input** is a cell array that specifies the muscles to be included when solving the muscle redundancy problem.
-All muscles that actuate (i.e. have a moment arm with respect to) the degrees of freedom specified in \textit{DofNames_Input} will be selected by default if this array is left empty.
+All muscles that actuate (i.e. have a moment arm with respect to) the degrees of freedom specified in *DofNames_Input* will be selected by default if this array is left empty.
    - **Misc.IKfile**: array of filenames of the inverse kinematics solution of different motion trials (.mot file).
    - **Misc.IDfile**: array of filenames of the inverse dynamics solution of different motion trials (.sto file).
 If left empty, the inverse dynamics solution will be computed from the external loads (see Optional input arguments).
    - **Misc.EMGfile**: array of filenames containing EMG data of different motion trials (.mot file).
    - **Misc.USfile**: array of filenames containing fiberlength data of different motion trials (.mot file).
 The fiber length data is usually measured using ultra-sound (US).
    - **Misc.UStracking**: boolean to select whether you want to track provided muscle fiber lengths.
    - **Misc.EMGconstr**: boolean to select whether you want to track provided EMG signals.
-     	\item \textit{MRSbool}: boolean to select whether you want to solve the generic muslce redundancy problem.
+   - **Misc.MRSbool**: boolean to select whether you want to solve the generic muslce redundancy problem.
    - **Misc.ValidationBool**: boolean to select whether you want to solve the validation muslce redundancy problem.

-   #### Optional input arguments for SolveMuscleRedundancy}
+   #### Optional input arguments for SolveMuscleRedundancy
    - **Misc.Loads_path**: directory and filename of the external loads (.xml file).
-The program will use the OpenSim libraries to solve the inverse dynamics problem when the required input argument ID_path is empty and Misc.\textit{Loads_path} points to an external loads file.
+The program will use the OpenSim libraries to solve the inverse dynamics problem when the required input argument ID_path is empty and *Misc.Loads_path* points to an external loads file.

    - **Misc.Estimate_TendonStiffness**: array with names of muscle from which tendon stiffness will be estimated.